-In the majority of circumstances the installation of an extension will proceed without incident.
-This article covers troubleshooting steps for when there are abnormalities with the installation.
+In the majority of circumstances, the installation of an extension will proceed without incident.
+This article covers troubleshooting steps for when there are abnormalities with the installation to Magento 2.

 CSS/Theme Not Loading

 The CSS files or theme are not loading after the installation, often illustrated with the following display on the frontend:

 This is when the static content has not properly refreshed after the installation of a module.
 Deleting contents of the following directories should resolve: